ayushmanpathak9034/Solar-Powered-Water-Purifier/README.md

 ## 🧠 Overview

 This project presents an intelligent solar-powered water purification system designed to provide sustainable and automated water purification using renewable energy.
 The system integrates solar tracking, obstacle detection, and IoT-based monitoring to improve efficiency and reliability.
+This project was developed as a real-world hardware prototype and successfully demonstrated in multiple technical competitions.

 ---